jmussman/PdfWalker/README.md

 ### Software Configuration

 This project targets Java 11 and above, although retargeting to earlier versions of Java should be possible (you do the work on dependencies).
-The JUnit tests are built with JUnit 5 and Jupiter.
+The JUnit tests are built with JUnit 5 (Jupiter).

 <hr>
 Copyright © 2022 Joel A Mussman.
 All rights reserved.